Slim majority votes to ban begging, rough sleeping near shops, eateries in Tauranga CBDs

 Tauranga is close to banning begging and rough sleeping around shops and eateries in three of its CBDs.

-Last night a Tauranga City Council committee narrowly passed a controversial recommendation to ban begging and rough sleeping within 5m of public entrances to retail and hospitality premises in the Tauranga, Mount Maunganui and Greerton CBDs.
+A Tauranga City Council committee has narrowly passed a controversial recommendation to ban begging and rough sleeping within 5m of public entrances to retail and hospitality premises in the Tauranga, Mount Maunganui and Greerton CBDs.

-The vote of the committee, which included all members of the council, will go to a full council meeting for a final vote before the bans would become official.
+The vote of the committee, which included all members of the council, will go to a full council meeting for a final vote before the bans become official.

 After a split 5-5 vote on the begging ban, chairman Terry Molloy used his casting vote to push the recommendation through.